usnistgov/SAMURAI/docs/analysis/data_layout.rst

 .. seealso:: This is the same format described in the help guide of the `NIST Microwave Uncertainty Framework <https://www.nist.gov/services-resources/software/wafer-calibration-software>`_

-Both  :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` and :mat:func:`read_touchstone` for MATLAB can handle this with no issue.
+Both  :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` and :mat:func:`TouchstoneEditor` for MATLAB can handle this with no issue.
 An example of how :class:`samurai.base.TouchstoneEditor.TouchstoneEditor` loads binary touchstone data is given below: